docker/docs/content/desktop/install/msi/install-and-configure.md

 ## Install interactively

-1. Download the installer.
+1. In the Docker Admin Console, navigate to your organization.

+2. Under **Security and access**, select the **Deploy Docker Desktop** page.

+3. Select the **Download MSI installer** button.

-2. Double-click `Docker Desktop Installer.msi` to run the installer.
+4. Once downloaded, double-click `Docker Desktop Installer.msi` to run the installer.

-3. Once you've accepted the license agreement, you can choose the install location.
+5. Once you've accepted the license agreement, you can choose the install location.
 By default, Docker Desktop is installed at `C:\Program Files\Docker\Docker`.

-4. Configure the Docker Desktop installation.
+6. Configure the Docker Desktop installation.
 You can:

     - Create a desktop shortcut